daniel-prause/awesome-info-display/README.md

 2. Install Dependencies: Ensure you have all dependencies installed.
 This should be done automatically via cargo, if you build the project for the first time.

+3. Clone the Repository https://github.com/daniel-prause/companion-display.
+Compile and move the firmware to the ESP32.

-3. Connect ESP32 Display: Connect your ESP32 display to your Windows machine.
+4. Connect ESP32 Display: Connect your ESP32 display to your Windows machine.

-4. Run the Application: Execute the application on your Windows machine.
+5. Run the Application: Execute the application on your Windows machine.
 The display contents of the first available screen will be transferred to the external display, showcasing the currently active screen.

 ## Contributing